The Payroll Blog

 Small businesses that take advantage of automated payroll services can save a lot of time and may reduce payroll processing costs by as much as 80%.

-A computerized system may seem cost-prohibitive for a small business, but there are hidden costs of manual payroll that can be avoided with an automated payroll system.
+An automated payroll services may seem cost-prohibitive for a small business, but there are hidden costs of manual payroll that can be avoided with an automated payroll system.
 Small businesses simply cannot afford to let the tech side of their industry intimidate them from achieving the kinds of exponential gains that technology can offer.

 Everything Involved in Payroll